silverstripe/silverstripe-staticpublishqueue/README.md

 ## Current status of stale pages and previous building

-There are two reports in the admin that shows this information: StaticPagesQueueReport and BuildStaticCacheSummaryReport SilverStripe 3 will automatically register these reports and they will show up in the admin/reports tabexplicitly in your `_config.php`:
+There are two reports in the admin that shows this information: StaticPagesQueueReport and BuildStaticCacheSummaryReport SilverStripe 3 will automatically register these reports and they will show up in the admin/reports tab.
+Both reports automatically updates themselves every few seconds so you can monitor the state of the queues in real-time.

 ## Custom .htaccess and the stale-static-main.php